 Learn Sewing: Let’s get you started

 The art of sewing has been around since prehistoric times.
 Needles made from animal bones and antlers have been found throughout history, suggesting that back in the day, man was keen to learn sewing too.
-Maybe those icy winds of the ice age were a tad chilly and he stitched up some animal skins to keep his nether regions warm and cosy? 😉
+Maybe those icy winds of the ice age were a bit too chilly, and he stitched up some animal skins to keep his nether regions warm and cosy? 😉

 Sewing by hand lasted thousands of years.
 The first sewing machine was only invented in 1790 by English inventor Thomas Saint, and was designed to be used on canvas and leather.
 He never marketed his invention, and as it was more of a leather goods machine, it was some years later before a more suitable machine was developed for sewing.
 This was in 1874, by manufacturer William Newton Wilson.